ParvinR/portfolio/README.md

    C++, Java, Python, JavaScript, React, HTML, CSS, SQL, Git, VS Code, Eclipse, PowerShell, AWS, MySQL, NumPy, Pandas, Matplotlib, scikit-optimize, GPyOpt.

 10. **What achievements or experiences are worth highlighting?**
     Undergraduate research in Bayesian Optimization under Prof. Bon Sy at Queens College.
 A custom Random Forest classifier built from scratch in Java that achieved 94% accuracy on diabetes prediction data.
-A React-based multi-AI collaboration tool.
+A React-based multi AI collaboration tool.
 A remote MySQL database deployed on AWS RDS for a structured query system.
 I also hold a Purple Dragon Black Belt and have been a martial arts instructor since 2019.
 I am a Red Cross Certified Lifeguard and CPR certified.
 I have worked as a private tutor in math, science, and programming.

 11. **What call-to-action should visitors take?**
     I want visitors to view my projects, check my resume, and reach out through the contact form or directly by email.